eip-home/eip/docs/index.md

 The wiki is available [here](https://github.com/eip-home/eip/wiki)

-### EIP documentation

-Work in progress: EIP use cases, architecture, protocol specifications.

-The status of the work is available [here](https://github.com/eip-home/eip/wiki/EIP-documentation)

 ### EIP prototypes and testbeds

 An open source prototype of EIP for Linux (based on eBPF) is under development and is available.
 It is based on two main components:

-1) Scapy based packet generator / dissector
+1. Scapy based packet generator / dissector
-2) EIP aware router
+1. EIP aware router

 The EIP aware router is based on eBPF/XDP.
 It builds upon the [HIKe/eCLAT framework](https://hike-eclat.readthedocs.io/).